 Playing chess every day will result in two main outcomes: the player will be significantly better and they are likely to attain their competency level without any decline.
 If they play on faster time formats they will be better in tactics, however, chess addiction is an issue that may arise.

 I have tried this when I was just starting and the findings were eye-opening, playing chess everyday has its upside and downside depending on how you regulate it.
-Keep on reading if you are interested.
+I will share my findings throughout this article.

 Beginners will improve dramatically if they play chess everyday